kelvinlee200113/redis-cpp/README.md

 # Redis-CPP

-A Redis-like in-memory key-value store implementation in C++, built following the tutorial from [Build Your Own Redis with C/C++](https://build-your-own.org/redis/).
+A Redis-like in-memory key-value store implementation in C++.

 ## Overview